surfergrl/bica-surf-club/README.md

 ![alt text](/assets/images/bica-logo.png "BICA surf club Logo")

+# BICA Surf Club

-The **BICA Surf Club** website hosts three pages of information about the surf club based in Llangrannog, West Wales.
+## The BICA Surf Club website hosts three pages of information about the surf club based in Llangrannog, West Wales.

 The club was set up in 2007, but the website is now badly out of date and the relaunch requires a new site.
 The club wants to attract new members, volunteers, sponsors and funding.